-The State of New Jersey Department of Transportation is engaged in a continuous efffort to reduce crash report data backlogs and maintain its current Timeliness rating in the green.
-In order to do so, the NJDOT has identified municipalities that frequently report delays in their crash record submissions.
+The State of New Jersey Department of Transportation, Bureau of Transportation Data & Support is engaged in a continuous effort to reduce crash report data backlogs and restore its current Crash Timeliness rating back to green.
+In order to do so, the NJDOT has identified municipalities that report delays in their crash record submissions.
 Official notifications and reminders are frequently sent to these municipalities in an effort to raise awareness to the importance of submitting crash report data in a timely manner.

-Looking forward, the NJDOT-Bureau of Transportation Data & Support expects to see a continuous improvement in terms of crash report submission delays affecting timeliness and other ratings affecting data quality.
+Looking forward, as COVID-19 restrictions are lifted, the NJDOT-Bureau of Transportation Data & Support expects to see a steady improvement in terms of crash report submission delays affecting the Crash Timeliness.